 There are essentially two types of M.2 SSDs:

 SATA M.2 SSDs use the slower SATA interface.
 Hence, their maximum transfer speed is rated at about 550MB/s.

-On the surface both the M.2 SATA and NVMe SSDs look the same, however, not only are they whole lot different in terms of performance, you can tell them apart through their key/connector.
+On the surface, the M.2 SATA and NVMe SSDs look the same.
+However, not only are they a lot different in performance, you can tell them apart through their key/connector.

 The following table summarizes the performance of different M.2 SSDs.

 |M.2 Gen 3 PCIe NVMe SSD||~3500 MB/s (Max)|